Tapajós

 Credits

-Performers Gabriela Carneiro da Cunha, Mafalda Pequenino
+With Gabriela Carneiro da Cunha and Mafalda Pequenino

-Adaptation Sofia Tomic, João Freddi, Vicente Otávio, Mafalda Pequenino, Gabriela Carneiro da Cunha
+Creation in Process Sofia Tomic, João Freddi, Vicente Otávio, Mafalda Pequenino, Gabriela Carneiro da Cunha

-Assistant director Sofia Tomic
+Assistant Director Sofia Tomic

-Photography technicians João Freddi, Vicente Otávio
+Photographic Technique João Freddi, Vicente Otávio

-Image editing Gabriela Carneiro da Cunha, João Freddi, Marina Schiesari, Sofia Tomic, Vicente Otávio
+Image Editing Gabriela Carneiro da Cunha, João Freddi, Marina Schiesari, Sofia Tomic, Vicente Otávio

-Dramaturgy Alessandra Korap, Maria Leusa Munduruku, Ediene Munduruku, Cacica Isaura Munduruku, Ana Carolina Alfinito, Paulo Basta, Julia Ferreira Corrêa, Rosana Farias Mascarenhas, Dalva de Jesus Vieira, Osmar Vieira de Oliveira, Celiney Eulália de Oliveira Lobato, Rodrigo Oliveira, Mauricio Torres, Eric Jennings
+Dramaturgy Alessandra Korap, Maria Leusa Munduruku, Ediene Munduruku, Chief Isaura Munduruku, Ana Carolina Alfinito, Paulo Basta, Julia Ferreira Corrêa, Rosana Farias Mascarenhas, Dalva de Jesus Vieira, Osmar Vieira de Oliveira, Celiney Eulália de Oliveira Lobato, Rodrigo Oliveira, Mauricio Torres, Eric Jennings

-Technical direction and lighting design Jimmy Wong
+Technical Direction Jimmy Wong

-Lighting assistant Matheus Espessoto
+Lighting operator Matheus Espessoto

-Sound design Felipe Storino
+-|-Sound Felipe Storino

-Costume design Sio Duhi
+Costumes Sio Duhi

 Scenography Sofia Tomic, Ciro Schu, Jimmy Wong

-Exhibition scenography Marina Schiesari
+Exhibition Scenography Marina Schiesari

-Consultants Raimunda Gomes da Silva, Dinah de Oliveira, Tomás Ribas
+Consulting Raimunda Gomes da Silva, Dinah de Oliveira, Tomás Ribas

-Local production Carolina Ribas
+Territorial Production Carolina Ribas

-General production Gabi Gonçalves
+General Production Gabi Gonçalves